-In-kind donations are a form of charitable giving in which, instead of giving money to fund needed goods and services, the goods and services themselves are given.
+An in-kind donation is a form of charitable giving in which, instead of giving money to fund a needed good or service, the good or service itself is given.

-There are many ways to show your support, and donating items, from technology, to supplies, to well loved but out of use objects, is one of them.
-For this reason, Gateway happily accepts a selection of in-kind donations.
-By making an in-kind donation you are giving artists the opportunity to re-imagine everyday objects, transforming them into new and unique works of art.
+There are many ways to show support.
+Donating items, from technology, to supplies, to well-loved but out-of-use objects, is one of them.
+Gateway happily accepts a selection of in-kind donations.
+Gateway artists re-imagine everyday objects, transforming them into new and unique works of art.